 Lynne McSweeney – Owner – Yoga Teacher

 Daniele draws as a teacher from her well of experience from 13 years of teaching.
 She has taught around the world, originally using London as her base.
 Now settled in sunny Savannah, Daniele fuses her teaching from her training and certification in, therapeutic, yin, vinyasa, Sivananda yoga and restorative yoga.
 Her classes are a sublime balance of anatomical focus and integrative physical therapy.
 Daniele’s unique style has become known as Britt Yoga Therapy.
 Her passion is working with people who are overcoming injuries and are looking to rebuild strength and flexibility.
 Daniele regularly holds workshops which educate students on back care, creating core stability and working with SI/pelvic misalignments.
-Each private class is tailor-made to the individual’s needs.
 She has worked with international rugby players, golf pros, housewives and masonry contractors to overcome acute injuries and to regain harmony of body and mind.
 Daniele has also trained with Yamuna Zake, renowned foot fitness expert.
 Daniele uses foot fitness as a tool to create balance and to overcome long-held patterns in clients’ bodies.
 Daniele’s latest venture is an 8-part Yoga T.V. show called Britt Yoga Therapy that she is producing and starring in.

 Kendall Beene – Yoga Teacher

 Christina Maher has been in love with dance since the age of three when she begged her mother to enroll her in a ballet class.
 Since that time, she has blossomed into a total lover of dance, enjoying it from all aspects– as a performer, teacher, and avid supporter.
 Currently, Christina is a 2016 Physical Therapy Doctoral Candidate at Armstrong Atlantic State University, where she is continuing to study the effects of movement from an anatomical perspective to heal and transform the body.
 Christina received a Master of Arts in Dance Education from The University of North Carolina at Greensboro, and a Bachelor of Arts in Journalism and Dance from the University of Georgia.
 She is a Certified Yoga Instructor through Yoga Alliance, and a Nationally Certified Ballet Instructor through American Ballet Theatre’s Training Curriculum.
 Christina most recently served as Dance Department Chairperson and Ballet Instructor for Savannah Arts Academy.
 While at Savannah Arts, she formed the SAA Dance Company, National Dance Honor Society, and Outreach Programs for local elementary and middle school dance programs.
-Christina has combined her knowledge of ballet, yoga and pilates to create Ballet Lab, a low impact, high intensity full body technique that uses a 4-step formula to work deep musculature for a total body transformation.
+Christina has combined her knowledge of ballet, yoga and pilates to create barre classes that are low impact, high intensity full body technique, using a 4-step formula to work deep musculature for a total body transformation.
 Emphasis is placed on correct form, as well as the ballet principles of length, strength, and proper carriage of the body.
 No previous ballet experience is necessary to try a Ballet Barre class.

 Emily has been practicing yoga for 7 years and teaching for a little over 2.
 She aims to create a secure classroom where everyone feels comfortable to practice regardless of how new they might be to their practice.
 She strives to offer something new to her students every time she teaches as a way to help them deepen their practice on and off of the mat.
 Emily’s practice really began to deepen while she was attending Massage Therapy school in 2008.
 “This year long study of massage and the body really opened my eyes to how sensitive yet resilient our bodies are and how beneficial a regular yoga practice is on our bodies and our minds.”
 When not practicing yoga you will find Emily on the water paddle boarding, teaching SUP yoga or hanging at the beach.